corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/api/api-ledger-token-selection.md

 When a flow needs to select fungible states to spend, it can execute a claim query using the `TokenSelection` API.
 The API supports a single method `tryClaim` that takes a `TokenClaimCriteria` describing the target amount required and the type of tokens required.

 ### Token Claim
 When a flow executes a successful query to select tokens via the selection API, it receives a Token Claim.
 The claim represents a list of tokens that have been exclusively claimed and can be used as inputs to a new transaction.
-Once the flow has completed (successfully or not) it should release the claim, signaling which tokens, if any, were consumed in a transaction.
+Once the flow has completed (successfully or not), it should release the claim, signaling which tokens, if any, were consumed in a transaction.
 Any unused tokens are released back to the pool for others to use.

 ## Token Eligibility
 As described, a Token is a representation of state that is available to spend.
 There following rules control the eligibility of a token/state for selection: